 - 1 egg yolk

-- Matcha powder: Matcha powder gives these cookies their vibrant green color.
-It has a very unique, earthy flavor and tastes so good with the orange.
+- Matcha powder: Matcha powder is a green tea leaf powder.
+Matcha gives these cookies their vibrant green color.
+It has a unique, earthy flavor and tastes so good with the orange.
 I recommend this culinary grade matcha powder.

-- Orange zest and juice: This cookie dough uses orange juice and orange zest.
-You’ll need the zest from one medium orange.
-You can use the same orange for the juice.
+- 1 orange: You’ll need the zest from one medium orange and You can use the same orange for the juice.
 Be sure to zest the orange before you juice it.
+For more yummy orange cookie recipes, try my blood orange cookies and orange chocolate chip cookies.

 - Food coloring: Orange food coloring gives the orange portion a vibrant color.
 I recommend gel food coloring, but traditional liquid food coloring also works.